Config file

 npx stryker run

-# Use "alternative-stryker.conf.json"
+# Use "alternative-stryker.config.json"

-npx stryker run alternative-stryker.conf.json
+npx stryker run alternative-stryker.config.json

 Glob patterns